CLIENT-CENTERED COUNSELING ASSOCIATES, INC.

 Taylor spent nearly a decade in a corporate human resources career prior to pursuing counseling psychology, giving her the ability to understand the pressures and stresses that surround the corporate sector.

 The way Katie engages each client varies.
-Every person is unique, and the focus of therapy is less about diagnostic label and more about understanding the person.
-Katie see individuals with a large array of difficulties.
-Primary areas of experience include chronic depression, anxiety, mood/personality, trauma and abuse, self-harm, self esteem, eating disorders, dependency/codependency, addictive and compulsive behaviors, as well as LGBTQ related struggles, relationship struggles, sexual issues (specifically partners of those struggling with sexual addiction) and divorce.
-Katie also has significant experience with child-centered play therapy.
-She works with individuals of all ages, including couples and families.
-Furthermore, Katie performs various psychological assessments (ADHD, IQ, Emotional and Personality Functioning, Personality, Substance Abuse, Dementia, Bariatric Surgery, etc.) and works with academic institutions.
+Every person is unique, and the focus of therapy is less about diagnostic label and more about understanding the whole person.
+Katie sees individuals with a large array of difficulties, including chronic depression, anxiety, grief/loss, health concerns, mood/personality struggles, trauma and abuse, self-harm, self esteem, eating disorders, dependency/codependency, addictive and compulsive behaviors, as well as LGBTQ related struggles, relationship struggles, attachment issues, sexual issues (specifically partners of those struggling with sexual addiction) and the process of divorce.
+Katie mostly meets with tweens, teens, college aged individuals, adults, older adults, and couples.
+She is well-versed in the latest techniques and continuously educates herself on new ways to help clients.
+She believes in the mind-body connection and the value of various modalities of healing.

 Although Ted is not taking new clients at this time, Ted is a psychologist who works with clients whose concerns include depression, anxiety, stress, anger, conflict management, poor self-esteem, compulsive behavior, eating disorders, post-traumatic stress disorder, unemployment stresses, alcohol and other substance abuse issues, psychosis, domestic violence, as well as marriage and family issues.